 #2 – Bonds

-Bonds are just like the debentures, but the main difference is that bonds are used by government, central bank & large companies and also these are backed by securities which mean these have a charge over the company’s assets.
+Bonds are just like the debentures, but the main difference is that bonds are used by government, central bank & large companies, and also these are backed by securities which means these have a charge over the company’s assets.
 These also have a fixed interest rate and the minimum period is also at least for 5 years.